raushangupta86771/Bank-System/README.md

-API endpoint to pay money from user's wallet to another user's wallet localhost:5000/pay-money
+5. API endpoint to pay money from user's wallet to another user's wallet

+This is an API endpoint to pay money from a user's wallet to another user's wallet.
+The request should contain the sender's username, the receiver's username, and the amount to be transferred.
+The response will contain a message indicating whether the transaction was successful or not.

+localhost:5000/pay-money
  ![image](https://user-images.githubusercontent.com/97835784/229308309-8853ae10-8dfa-4cba-b853-fafe2bdcf95d.png)

-API endpoint for admin to view all user accounts
+6. API endpoint for admin to view all user accounts

+This is an API endpoint for an admin to view all user accounts.
+The request should contain an authorization token in the header.
+The response will contain a list of all user accounts.

 GET : localhost:5000/admin

 ![image](https://user-images.githubusercontent.com/97835784/229308316-a08f6908-42eb-42c6-8665-fea82fb882af.png)